lorenzetti-hep/lorenzetti/README.md

 ```
 prun_job.py -c "gen_zee.py --evt 25 --pileupAvg 0" -mt 10 -n 10 -o Zee.EVT.root
 ```
+It is also possible to use different simulators to generate the inputs for the Lorenzetti framework.
+For this, it is required to produce HepMC-compatible files after the simulation.
+These files may be used as inputs for the event propagation stage.
+See details below on the Customizing section.

 ### Shower Propagation
 THis is an examplete how to propagate the particles through the Geant4 module (considering the file produced on the first example step):
 ```